Diagrammatics of free energies with fixed variance for high-dimensional data: Methods

 Therefore, the argument of \cite{Kuehn23_115001} for the resummation of ring diagrams now literally carries over, only without the restriction to pairwise unequal indices.
 This has to be so because for a Gaussian theory, one knows that the entropy amounts to

 In the sum into which the matrix power translates, the only restriction is upon neighbored indices.
-This corresponds to the resummation of all ring diagrams without the indices having to be pairwise unequal.
+This corresponds to the resummation of all ring diagrams without every single pair of indices having to be pairwise unequal.